The Dordogne: by season

 Dordogne in Spring or Autumn

 May, June and September are beautiful times of year to visit the region.
-The weather is almost always warm and often as hot as high summer, although it is slightly more changeable so the chance of rain is slightly higher - it is very rare and unfortunate for a holiday to be ruined by rain in these months, although spring/autumn showers may occur.
+The weather is almost always warm and sometimes as hot as high summer, although it is slightly more changeable so the chance of rain is slightly higher.
+It is very rare and unfortunate for a holiday to be ruined by rain in these months, although spring/autumn showers may occur.

 (Note: I am writing this in the second half of May - our swimming pool is open and children were in it yesterday.)